2003 National League Championship Series: Game 2

-In Game 2, the Cubs loaded the bases in the first on a hit and two walks off of Brad Penny when Randall Simon brought home two with a single to left.
+In Game 2, the Cubs loaded the bases in the first on a hit and two walks off Brad Penny when Randall Simon brought home two with a single to left.
 Next inning, Paul Bako hit a leadoff single, moved to score on a groundout, and scored on Kenny Lofton's single.
 One out later, Sammy Sosa homered to make it 5−0; his home run ball landed on top of a camera house in center field, some 495 ft from home plate.
 Next inning, Aramis Ramírez hit a leadoff home run and after Simon doubled, Penny was relieved by Nate Bump, who got Alex Gonzalez to hit into a force out, but then allowed an RBI double to Bako.
 One out later, Lofton's RBI single made it 8−0 Cubs.
 In the fifth, Rick Helling allowed a leadoff double to Simon, then Gonzalez homered an out later to make it 10−0.
 Bako then walked, moved to second on a sacrifice bunt, then to third on Lofton's single before scoring on Mark Grudzielanek's double.
 Mark Prior pitched five shutout innings before allowing lead off home runs to Derrek Lee and Miguel Cabrera in the sixth.
 Gonzalez hit his second home run of the game in the bottom of the inning.
-The Marlins scored one run in the eighth on a bases-loaded double play from Juan Encarnación off of Dave Veres as the Cubs' 12−3 blowout win tied the series heading to Florida.
+The Marlins scored one run in the eighth on a bases-loaded double play from Juan Encarnación off Dave Veres as the Cubs' 12−3 blowout win tied the series heading to Florida.